rmerkel/P/README.md

-PL/0C
+PL/0C Programming Language

 Yet another small, interpreted, computer language... just for the fun of it!

-PL/0C start life as a port of Niklaus Wirth's PL/0, as described in Algorithms + Data Structures = Programs, ported to C++ byway of the example parser from https://en.wikipedia.org/wiki/Recursive_descent_parser, and modified to use C operators, e.g., check for equality with "==" and assigned with "=", but otherwise using pl/0 syntax and program nesting.
-The result is a PL/0 dialect.
+A compiler/interpreter, inspired by the original PL/0 language and machine described in Algorithms + Data Structures = Programs, 1st Edition, by Wirth.
+Modified to use C/C++ operators, e.g., check for equality with "==" and assigned with "=", but otherwise using Pascal "lite" syntax and program nesting.
+The result is a dialect that I call "PL/0C".

-"make" will build the compiler/interpreter "pl0c" and create HTML documentation in docs/html, e.g., start at docs/html/index.html.
+Like PL/0, PL/0C is a combination compiler and interpreter; it first runs the compiler (pl0c::Comp), and if no errors where encountered, it runs the results in the interpreter (pl0c::Interp).
+A listing and machine output are written to standard output.

+The compiler started life as a copy of the C example at https://en.wikipedia.org/wiki/Recursive_descent_parser, modified to emit code per Wirth's interpret procedure while using the TokeStream from The C++ Programming Language, 4th Edition, by Stroustrup.
+Finally modified to support the PL/0C dialect.
+By default, pl0c::Comp writes a listing to standard output, but the verbose (-v) option will also log tokens found and code emitted.

+The machine/interpreter stated life as a C/C++ port of Wirth's machine (procedure interpret), modified to use lest "weird" instruction names, modified to use indirect addressing per HOC, as described in The UNIX Programming Environment, by Kernighan and Pike.
+By default, pl0c::Interp logs "assigns" on standard output, but the verbose (-v) option will run the program in trace mode; disassembling and dumping the activation frame for each instruction single step the program.

+Bugs:
+ * No arrays or strings, just signed integers
+ * No constant statements, i.e., constants must be initialized with a simple number.
+ * No input/output instructions.
+ * No interactive mode for debugging; just automatic single stepping (verbose == true)

+Version
+    1.0 - Initial release
+    1.1
+    	* Added Pascal style comments
+    	* TokenString now returns unknown for an unknow token, or badComment for an unterminted comment.
+    	* Folded factors into expressions
+    	* Added logical and, orr plus bitwise and, or, xor.
+    1.2 - Added halt instruction

+Author
-Randy Merkel, Slowly but Surly Software. rmerkel@acm.org
+    Randy Merkel, Slowly but Surly Software.

+Copyright
-Copyright  (c) 2017 Slowly but Surly Software.
+    (c) 2017 Slowly but Surly Software.
 All rights reserved.